Julie Anne Haddock: Career

-Becoming a child actress at the age of ten, Haddock is perhaps best known for her role as tomboy Cindy Webster on the first season of the NBC television series The Facts of Life.
+Becoming a child actress at the age of eight, Haddock is perhaps best known for her role as tomboy Cindy Webster on the first season of the NBC television series The Facts of Life.
 She is also known for her appearance on the Wonder Woman television series as the superpowered girl Tina / Amadonna in the episode "The Girl from Ilandia" and as Robert Duvall's daughter in the movie The Great Santini.
 She also appeared in the main cast of two NBC series that were both cancelled mid-season of their first year: in 1977, she played Melinda Mulligan, the daughter of Lawrence Pressman and Elinor Donahue, on Mulligan's Stew; in 1983 she appeared on Boone, starring Tom Byrd.
 She also appeared in an episode of Little House on the Prairie, as Amelia Bevins.

 In 2008, Haddock, along with Molly Ringwald, Felice Schachter, and Julie Piekarski, was nominated for a TV Land Award, in the category Favorite Characters Who "Went Missing".